Skip to content

 New project, want custom rules Create AGENTS.local.md after first compose

-Existing AGENTS.md, migrate to agentic agentic compose <profile> --import adopt
+Existing AGENTS.md, migrate to agentic Set output.custom_rules.import_strategy: adopt, then run agentic compose <profile>

-Want to review before migrate agentic compose <profile> --import skip, then create AGENTS.local.md manually
+Want to review before migrate Set output.custom_rules.import_strategy: skip, then create AGENTS.local.md manually

-Quick overwrite existing agentic compose <profile> --import overwrite --yes
+Quick overwrite existing Set output.custom_rules.import_strategy: overwrite, then run agentic compose <profile>

 Nested, rules for one tier only Create <tier>/AGENTS.local.md